 - Configure the Jenkins server, by installing GIT and vRA plugins.

-- On vRA, create a cloud endpoint for VM provisioning (vSphere or AWS) and import LAMP Blueprint.
+- On vRA, create a cloud endpoint for VM provisioning (vSphere or AWS) and import the LAMP Blueprint.

 - Create a JOB, and configure it with application GIT repository, and specifying vRA details along with LAMP Blueprint.